-Provide students with knowledge and understanding of the fundamental principles and technologies which underpin the discipline of computing;
+- Provide students with knowledge and understanding of the fundamental principles and technologies which underpin the discipline of cyber security; - Produce independently learning, workplace ready practitioners with a strong set of communication and employment skills who are cognisant of their career trajectory and personal and professional development goals; - Provide a rigorous and scientifically-based course of study, informed by research, which successfully balances practical vocational skills with theoretical understanding; - Produce versatile and resourceful practitioners fostering innovation, enterprise and enthusiasm for excellence in the discipline of cyber security; - Develop capability in the exploration, critical analysis and evaluation of technical, business and professional issues and concepts, including an awareness of ethical and environmental factors;

-- Produce independently learning, workplace ready practitioners with a strong set of communication and employment skills who are cognisant of their career trajectory and personal and professional development goals; - Provide a rigorous and scientifically-based course of study, informed by research, which successfully balances practical vocational skills with theoretical understanding; - Produce versatile and resourceful practitioners fostering innovation, enterprise and enthusiasm for excellence in the discipline of computing; - Develop capability in the exploration, critical analysis and evaluation of technical, business and professional issues and concepts, including an awareness of ethical and environmental factors; - Provide students with an awareness of the roles and responsibilities of a professional working within the computing profession.
+• Provide students with an awareness of the roles and responsibilities of a professional working within the cyber security profession.

-For the three year degree apprenticeship route the knowledge outcomes of the programme will remain the same with additional competencies assessed within the work place by the employer; specifically professional behaviour, health and safety and company roles, responsibilities and working practices.
-This will be evidenced within the three way progress meetings throughout the programme by the personal/industry tutor.
-These are detailed in the apprenticeship framework mapping document attached to this specification and are required by Specification of Apprenticeship Standards, Wales.
+For the three-year degree apprenticeship route the knowledge outcomes of the programme will remain the same with additional competencies assessed within the workplace by the employer; specifically, professional behaviour, health and safety, and company roles, responsibilities and working practices.
+This will be evidence within the three-way progress meetings throughout the programme by the personal/industry tutor.
+These are detailed in the apprenticeship framework mapping document attached to this specification and are required by the Specification of Apprenticeship standards for Wales.